caocscar/workshops/README.md

 # CSCAR Workshops
-This is a list of some CSCAR Workshops contained in this repository.
+This is a list of some (but not all) CSCAR Workshops I've done (in no particular order).
 - [Introduction to Matlab](matlab)
 - [Introduction to Python](python-intro)
 - [Pandas](pandas)